Clatteringshaws

 The image below shows the Clatteringshaws Visitor Centre that has a tea room, and many leaflets for the area.
 The Visitor Centre is open from the beginning of April to the end of October.
 This image was taken in November when the Visitor Centre was closed, but the area is still open to the public.

-Visitor Centre Website.
+Visitor Centre Website

 Clatteringshaws Visitor Centre image

-The image below is from the trail round to Bruce's Stone, about half of a mile east of the visitor centre via a woodland walk and path, in an area named Moss Raploch The plaque gives information on a battle here in 1307, when Robert the Bruce was fighting to become king of an independent Scotland.
+The image below is from the trail round to Bruce's Stone, about half of a mile east of the visitor centre via a woodland walk and path, in an area named Moss Raploch.
+The plaque gives information on a battle here in 1307, when Robert the Bruce was fighting to become king of an independent Scotland.

-There is another Bruce's stone at Loch Trool about 10 miles west, that marks the site of another battle in the same year.
+There is another Bruce's stone at Loch Trool 10 miles west, that marks the site of another battle in the same year.

 Bruces Stone Clateringshaws image